michael-swift/michael-swift.github.io/_pages/about.md

 I am a recent PhD graduate from the Quake lab at Stanford.
 We develop technological and analytical approaches that solve problems of scientific and medical interest.

 During my PhD, I was focused on systems biology, and in particular, modeling the dynamics of the immune system.
 Using single-cell sequencing technologies paired with machine learning I helped advance our understanding of cell fate decisions of human immune cells.
 Understanding these dynamics would enable us to control the human immune system.
 Ultimately, this control should allow us program synthetic immune cells which will solve an array of problems in human health including cancer, aging, and auto-immune disease.

+Some other general interests:

+The future of gene drives

+Pandemic surveillance using genomics and machine learning

+Biotechnology that goes beyond human health (cultured meat, space microbes, etc.)

+Making long DNA synthesis easy and inexpensive

+De novo protein / aptamer design